cuddlyogre/ExportLDraw/Readme.md

 ![MPD implementing the !DATA spec](examples/import/texmap_data.jpg)

 **Stud.io**
-Stud.io parts can be used if you set the LDraw path value to the Stud.io ldraw folder location.
-On Windows, that should be **C:\Program Files\Studio 2.0\ldraw**
+Stud.io parts can be used if you set the **Stud.io LDraw path** value correctly.
+On Windows, that should be **C:\Program Files\Studio 2.0\ldraw**.
+This should auto-populate on Windows if Stud.io is installed.

 Stud.io decals are mostly supported.
 There are some aspects of the spec I have to figure out still, but the current level of support should be sufficient for most things.
 In this example, the textures on the hands are missing.
 This is